keithalewis/sequence/README.md

 There is a simpler and more elegant approach.

 A _sequence_ is an iterator having `operator bool() const` indicating when it can be dereferenced.
+This is not a new approach.
+C# enumerators have this and Linq illustrates how to provide powerful programming abstractions that seem to be little known in the C++ community.

 One thing is simpler than two things and adding arguments to functions thwarts composition.